Post-16 choices

 A-Levels

 A-levels are an academic choice.
 If you enjoyed studying GCSEs this could be right for you.
-You can choose to study at a 6th form college or in a school sixth form.
+You can choose to study at a sixth-form college or in a school sixth form.
 View more information on A-levels.

 T Levels

-T Levels are a brand-new, 2-year qualification that you can do as an alternative to A levels, other post-16 courses or an apprenticeship.
+T Levels are a brand-new, two-year qualification that you can do as an alternative to A levels, other post-16 courses, or an apprenticeship.
 Read more about T Levels.

 Apprenticeships